EBIvariation/vcf-validator/README.md

 * Clang 7
 * GCC 5

+NOTE: Currently the Linux compilation doesn't work in Ubuntu 18 or newer.
+We are working on fixing this.
+The Linux compilation is tested and working in Ubuntu 16.04.

 #### Dependencies

 Some dependencies have to be installed manually and others can be installed automatically.
 We recommend using the automatic install when possible.